Tokyo records 1,359 new COVID-19 cases as week-on-week rise hits 34th day

 On Thursday, 5,397 new cases were confirmed across Japan — the first daily tally above 5,000 since May 22.

-Among prefectures that border Tokyo, Saitama reported 510 new cases, its first daily figure above 500 since January.
+Among prefectures that border Tokyo, Saitama on Thursday reported 510 new cases, its first daily figure above 500 since January.
 Kanagawa posted 631 new cases, its first count above 600 since January.

 The country recorded six new COVID-19 deaths.
 The number of severely ill patients rose by two from Wednesday to 392, according to the health ministry.